eflanili7881/AdobeRepackerAndInstallerScript/README.md

 ## Limitations
 - *.pima archives under "packages" directory (for Creative Cloud itself) cannot be unpacked and repacked because Creative Cloud installer throws error 4.
 I think HyperDrive install engine doesn't enforce signatures to be valid on "products" directory, but enforces signatures to be valid on "packages" directory.
 - Currently, LZMA2-compressed ZIP files cannot be unpacked and repacked.
 They cannot be unpacked with 7-Zip itself.
-They may obtainable if unpacked version is copied from adobeTemp directory really fast.
+They may obtainable if unpacked version is copied from .adobeTemp directory really fast.
 Because as soon as install finishes, HyperDrive installer engine deletes that files as soon as possible.